About

 Dragon Eye catalog / Dallas / 2024

-Dragon Eye is a multi-channel installation by the artist–scholar Thomas Riccio, whose work spans video, installation, ethnography, social practice, and performance experimentation.
-It is based on his twenty-year relationship with the Miao people of Hunan, China.
-The Miao, who live in remote mountainous regions, are the indigenous people of China who are internally colonized.
+Dragon Eye is an installation by artist Thomas Riccio, combining video, installation, research, social practice, and performance.
+It reflects his twenty-year connection with the Miao people of Hunan, China, who are indigenous and live in isolated mountain areas.

 Makanda Mathlanu / Natal Performing Arts Council / on tour in KwaZulu Natal, South Africa / Devised-Directed.
 Riccio is performing at an orphanage.
 Photo: Shelley Kjonstad